hilmanski/onebitedev-hugo-old/content/posts/i-start-learning-rust.md

 ## My plan to learn Rust
 I will write my journey as a series on this blog.
 Every little thing I learn, will be written down here.
 It motivates me to keep learning about Rust (at least getting started).

+I'll read throught the [book](https://doc.rust-lang.org/book) and write the simple version here (not too detail).

+## Context
+I already have programming experience before.
+I'll assume if you want to follow this series, you also already did.

+So this is not for someone who is new to programming language.

+Let's roll!